noahliechti/web3-swe-portfolio/README.md

 I decided to go with a static webpage, that gets rendered on the server-side.
 This enables a fast initial load and the crawlers can directly parse the information (SEO).
 #### UX/UI
 ### Challenges
+It was challenging for my to decide in the beginning what technologies I want to use Building an app from scratch was an unusual task.
+Nevertheless I wanted a solid foundation.

 ### Solutions
+### Bundler
+Webpack vs Rollup vs Babel
+### Package manager
+npm vs yarn
 ### Learnings
 ## License
 This project is licensed under the terms of the **XY** license.